-Here it is, the end of February and thanks to wet, cold winter we had we are ALL itching to plant the summer garden!
-Well, do your best to hold your horses. as we are still 4 plus weeks away from the last day of frost!!
-This means that if warm season veggies are planted now and we get a very cold night, the plants will be damaged if not killed.
-Also, early season tomatoes are at higher risk of insect and disease damage long before they set their first fruit.
-Now, if we have an oddly warm and dry spring then your gamble may pay off.
+This means that if warm season veggies are planted now, and we get a very cold night, the plants will be damaged if not killed.
+Also, early-season tomatoes (and other veggies) are at higher risk of insect and disease damage long before they set their first fruit.
+Now, if the weather suddenly changes to warm and dry, your gamble may pay off.